TheRustifyer/knowledge-database/Gaming/Pokemon/Gen 1 to 7.md

 - **Important:** Do *not* rename `.nds` files once forwarders are created—this breaks the installation.
 - TwilightMenu++ is recommended as an alternative launcher.

+> [!note]
-> [!]
-If you encounter "DSi binaries missing" error on Gen 5 games, replace the ROM with a new dump to restore full features.
+> If you encounter "DSi binaries missing" error on Gen 5 games, replace the ROM with a new dump to restore full features.

 ### 3DS (Gen 6 & 7)